Bealls (Texas-based department store): History

 In 1988, Royce and Ray Beall announced plans to sell Beall's due to the vote of shares by shareholders to sell the company, this effort was led in part by other family members of Jacksonville.
 The 13% voted against the sale.
 During the mid- to late 1980s the company was hit particular hard when the oil revenues in the state of Texas plummeted that resulted in a downturn for the state.
 This forced the company to quit paying dividends thus in turn stockholders became aggressive to sell the company at bargain prices.
 Operations of Beall's was combined with those of Houston-based Palais Royal (also bought out by Bain, etc. at the same time) and formed a new company, Specialty Retailers, Inc. The combined company would be based in Houston.
 There were 152 Bealls stores in the chain by this time: Texas had 128, Oklahoma had 11, New Mexico had 10, and there were 3 stores in Alabama.
 This was a shock to Jacksonville, whose residents and those in the business community considered Bealls to be a good neighbor and corporate citizen.
 Jacksonville was spared a complete loss, as the new distribution center would stay open, and the credit department of the combined company would be located at the previous Bealls office east of downtown.
 Also remaining would be the former flagship store of the company, where it still remains, on South Jackson.

 By the early-mid 1990s, Specialty Retailers, Inc. would come to encompass another name, Stage Stores.
+In 2000, Stage Stores filed for Chapter 11 bankruptcy.

 Stage Stores operated more than 850 stores in 40 states under the Bealls (no relation to the Bealls chain in Florida), Palais Royal, Peebles, Stage, and Goody's nameplates.

 Brands exclusively found at Bealls include Valerie Stevens, Signature Studio, Sun River, Rustic Blue, Rebecca Malone, and Wishful Park.

 On May 10, 2020, Stage announced it had filed for Chapter 11 Bankruptcy, and that it would liquidate all locations, Bealls and Gordmans included, unless a buyer could be found for the chain.
 No buyer had been found, and going out of business sales had begun at all locations.

+On October 21, 2020, as part of winding-down its operations, Stage sold its intellectual property, including the national rights to use the Bealls name, to the Florida Bealls for $7 million.
+Bealls also acquired the rights to the names of Stage's other chains, all of its private label brands and customer lists, and a distribution center in Jacksonville, Texas.